April 26

 2. The Cape Winelands

-Home to some of the best wine in the world, Cape Winelands isn’t an experience to pass up.
-The Wine Route is also home to a large number of exceptional restaurants that are well worth the additions to your waistline.
-For this exact adventure, we developed a Tasting Guide to the Winelands.
+Home to some of the best wines in the world, Cape Winelands isn't an experience to pass up.
+The Wine Route is also home to many exceptional restaurants.
+For this exact adventure, we developed a Tasting Guide to the Cape Winelands.

 3. The Whale Route